andrew-mcfarlane/ws_tester/README.md

 # ws_tester

-A web service test framework.
+A web service test framework and application.